WINDHOUND PORTRAIT SESSIONS

 How do you put a price on memories?
 Pet portraits certainly don’t cost a million dollars, but investing now means being able to look back on this chapter long after your fellow traveler has departed for his or her next journey.

-You won’t get a high-pressure sales tactic from me.
 These are your images and you’re the one who decides how to best preserve them.
+No high-pressure sales tactic from me.

 There’s lots of options available and everything is a la carte.
 No pre-designed packages with stuff you don’t want.
 Some pet parents select a nice piece of wall art, others opt for a coffee table book.
 Some choose a combination of print pieces.